A Kohler expert explains why kitchen faucets splash — the causes and solutions.

 “It also has a lot to do with the velocity of the water,” he says.
 Water velocity – measured in gallons per minute – should not be underestimated.
 And here’s a key fact Smith shared: “2.2 gallons per minute is the federal limit for water flow, the maximum allowable from a kitchen faucet.
 You can retrofit a faucet to 1.5 g.p.m. a rate some manufacturers offer.
 The main drawback will be filling a pasta pot because the flow rate is slower.”

-If you choose a faucet with a sprayer, opt for a deep sink.
+If you choose a faucet with a sprayer, like the Simplice, opt for a deep sink.
 Sprayers add air to the water stream and speed it up.
 And again, “the higher velocity will tend to get more splashing,” Smith explains.

 The faucet aerator also can be a factor.
 These plastic inserts in the spouts “pull air into the water stream – the bubbles are air mixed into the water,” Smith says.
 And “air makes water travel faster.”
 So another fix is to reduce the speed by swapping the aerator with a special-order laminar insert — a part that will provide a “laminar stream,” one without air, like your grandma’s old-fashioned kitchen faucet.